TO SUBSCRIBE TO KATHY'S E-NEWS ABOUT ANIMAL RESCUE PROJECTS THAT SHE IS INVOLVED WITH:

 "...Suddenly, she flew straight up out of the carrier and continued effortlessly and quickly across several yards to disappear into a large tree.
 She had been saying goodbye to her sanctuary that had given her safe keeping..."

-KATHY'S JOURNAL: To read the above Ike rescue stories in their entirety, plus more stories and Kathy's journal, and for information on her Ike rescue cats who URGENTLY need sponsors and forever homes: Click here
+KATHY'S JOURNAL: To read the above Ike rescue stories in their entirety, plus more stories and Kathy's journal, Click here